vikahl/aws-cert-notes/db-general.md

   - No automatic fail-over, the dns needs to be updated manually Half the EC2 instances can point to the read replica and the other to the primary to increase performance
   - Can have 5 read replicas for a database (and read replicas of read replicas, but that might increase latency)
-  - Automatic backups must be turend on
+  - Automatic backups must be turned on
   - Read replicas can have Multi-AZ turned on
   - Can be promoted to their own database (breaks replication)
   - Can exist in another region from the primary